 The bathroom is on the upper floor and is recently refurbished to a high standard.
 There is an over-bath shower.

 The garden is enclosed and for the sole use of Dharma House.
 Please note that there is a small unfenced pond.
-There is a barbecue area at the end of the garden and a table with seating.
+There is an area at the end of the garden and a table with seating.
 There is a garden bench near the entrance to Dharma House.
 A rotary clothes line is also provided.